KritikaKapoor13/AIR-Search-Engine/README.md

 # Preprocessing
 Run all cells in preprocessing.ipynb to create indexes required later to retrieve results.
 Change path location of the files with respect to your system.
 # Retrieval of results
-Run all the cells of queries.ipynb after changing path locations of the files in the preprocessing step.
+Run all the cells of Queries.ipynb after changing path locations of the files in the preprocessing step.
 Call the function ranked_results(query,k) to run the query on the search engine, to retrieve top k relevant results after executing all the cells.
 # Sample Queries
 1. climate change legislation AND wash\*ng\*on - (mixed query - phrase query and wildcard query and boolean)
 2. vice president joe biden - (phrase query)
 3. congres OR democra* - (mixed query with boolean query with spelling error and wildcard query)
 4. NOT ( nuclear war OR diplomatic relations ) - (boolean query with phrase query)
 5. mi\*ro\*bi\*gist - (wildcard query)
+# Compare with elastic search engine
+1. Install elasticsearch.
+2. es_upload.py - to upload the documents onto elasticsearch
+3. es_queries.py - different syntaxes to search different combinations of phrase, boolean, and wildcard queries.
+4. compare_search_engines.py - to get accuracy measures. (prerequisite - retrieved results from Queries.ipynb named as text2.txt)